 As a classroom teacher, Sarah was honored as being designated twice as The Most Influential Teacher.
 She has facilitated sessions in partnership with K-12 staff and technical college instructors around assessment practices.
 In 2015, her leadership was recognized as the building she led was designated as a Title I School of Recognition.
 In 2018, she was a Kohl Foundation Leadership Award State Finalist.

-Sarah is a co-author of Balance Like a Pirate: Going Beyond Work-Life Balance to Ignite Passion and Thrive as an Educator, was a featured speaker at the National Principal Conference in 2018, and contributed to Peter DeWitt’s Collaborative Leadership: Six Influences that Matter Most and Adam Welcome’s Run LIke a Pirate.
-She has appeared on the Principal PLN and Better Leaders Better Schools Podcasts.
+Sarah is a co-author of Balance Like a Pirate: Going Beyond Work-Life Balance to Ignite Passion and Thrive as an Educator and contributed to Peter DeWitt’s Collaborative Leadership: Six Influences that Matter Most and Adam Welcome’s Run Like a Pirate.
+She is a state and national conference speaker around topics of balance, resilience, faith.
+She is passionate about amplifying and empowering women through the IN AWE Podcast, which she hosts through In AWE, LLC, a business she founded to amplify and empower women.

 As an educational consultant, Sarah holds an unwavering belief in the importance of the message she shares with participants and readers of her leadership books about seeking balance, building resiliency and transforming within their own lives to be the best leaders they can be at home, work, and life.

 Sarah left a position in a building to seek to teach masses in what she believes is a calling.
-Her passion for the message of balance and resiliency is the only thing that would have called her away from the daily work with students and staff, and she takes this message seriously.
+Her passion for the message of balance, resiliency, and faith is the only thing that would have called her away from the daily work with students and staff, and she takes this message seriously.
 Do you need to hear it now?

 There’s no question that every educator faces challenges on the job with ever increasing demands that lead to stress and put us all at risk for burnout.
 School leaders and educators often define themselves through servant leadership, tending to put others’ needs above their own and even end up sacrificing much of their personal time for their careers.
 We are convicted in our belief that leaders cannot take care of others without also taking care of self as we cannot pour from an empty cup.
 This keynote session will inspire educators and school leaders to examine where they are pouring energies and draining themselves out as well as where they can make room to reignite flames in their lives that have fizzled.
 A critical outcome from this session is for educators to see that they can be the best versions of themselves by seeking balance at home, work, and life.
 Attendees will leave feeling relaxed as well as empowered to take intentional steps toward a more fulfilling balance.
 We commit to our participants to be able to return to their school re-energized to lead the way.